Dasharo/docs/docs/variants/pc_engines/bios-lock.md

 of the BIOS boot flash.
 If enabled, pins 1-2 on header J2 (apu2) / J3 (apu3,4,6)
 can be shorted to prevent writes to the BIOS bootblock and recovery regions.

-When the option is enabled and the WP header is set, firmware write-protection **cannot** be disabled until the header is physically unshorted, even by disabling the lock in the UEFI setup menu.
+When the option is enabled and the WP header is set, firmware write protection **cannot** be disabled until the header is physically unshorted, even by disabling the lock in the UEFI setup menu.